 Zoom in or out

-- 1 Choose View > 3D Controls > Zoom. - 2 In the document display, drag up to zoom in and drag down to zoom out.
+- 1. Click zoom in HOME tab. - 2.
+In the document display, drag up to zoom in and drag down to zoom out.

 Note: Clicking the Zoom tool and dragging horizontally do not change the zoom level.